sudipta-chaudhari/JQueryPromise_RestAPI/README.md

 Replace 'sudipta-chaudhari' with your user name.

-Detailed description can be found at : https://sudiptach.wordpress.com/2017/07/17/jquery-promise-call-rest-api/
+Read detailed article/blog at : http://sudiptachaudhari.com/jquery-promise-call-rest-api/